 There’s nothing two-faced about Vincent Darré X OKA’s Gemini vase.
 The quirky design riffs on illusory techniques made popular by Surrealist artists.

-His bold and colourful furniture collections have drawn inspiration from skeletons, Cubism, the paintings of Dalí, and the Surrealist parlour game “Exquisite Corpse”, to name but a few off-the-wall reference points.
-He describes the spaces he creates as “laboratories of extravagant creativity”, and a celebration of the decorative arts and crafts.
+His bold and colorful furniture collections have drawn inspiration from skeletons, Cubism, the paintings of Dalí, and the Surrealist parlor game “Exquisite Corpse,” to name but a few off-the-wall reference points.
+He describes the spaces he creates as “laboratories of extravagant creativity,” and a celebration of the decorative arts and crafts.
 One thing is certain: once seen, they are firmly committed to memory.
-Along the way, Darré has attracted a multitude of admirers, among them OKA Co-Founder and Creative Director, Sue Jones, who describes him as “a truly creative soul”.
+Along the way, Darré has attracted a multitude of admirers, among them OKA Co-Founder and Creative Director Sue Jones, who describes him as “a truly creative soul."

-It’s this shared appreciation of colour, pattern and detail that led to the pair collaborating on a collection of furniture and accessories, which is what brings a touch of Parisian magic to our collection.
+It’s this shared appreciation of color, pattern and detail that led to the pair collaborating on a collection of furniture and décor which will soon bring a touch of Parisian magic to our collection.

 Everything Vincent touches has a sense of drama and beauty, and he is a master at mixing styles.